codybartfast/dirpaths/readme.md

 The AppRoot can be changed at runtime by setting the ``FMBM_APPROOT`` environment variable.

-### SetAppRootPath
+### SetAppRoot

-``DirPaths.SetAppRootPath`` is a helper function that takes an arbitary number of strings and sets the AppRoot path to the first non-null value.
+``DirPaths.SetAppRoot(path1, path2, ...)`` is a helper function that takes an arbitary number of strings and sets the AppRoot path to the first non-null value.
 If all the values are null then the AppRoot path is unchanged.

-### ClearAppRootPath
+### ClearAppRoot
-``DirPaths.ClearAppRootPath`` clears any AppRoot path.
+``DirPaths.ClearAppRoot()`` clears any AppRoot path.
 This is useful if you do not want to use the default path and to make sure only an explicitly set path is used.